jddixon/xlattice_go/doc/xlReg.md

 Error messages from the server contain a string describing the problem.
 The server will send the message and then close the connection without waiting for a reply.

+Look [here](xlReg_protocol.html) for a more detailed description of the xlReg protocol.